DT-UCPH/cuc/README.md

-# cuc
+# Copenhagen Ugaritic Corpus

-Contains a text fabric dataset of the Ugaritic corpus.
+Contains a text fabric dataset of the Ugaritic text corpus.